Every child has the right to grow up in a safe and inclusive environment

 The rate of female genital mutilation in Somalia is estimated at 98 percent.

 The rate of female genital mutilation in Somalia is estimated at 98 percent.
 This harmful practice carries serious health consequences and it increases the likelihood of dying during childbirth.
-Nearly 50 percent of the girls are forced to marry before they turn 18.
+34 percent of girls are married before their 18th birthday and 16 percent are married before the age of 15.
 Being married robs them of their childhoods and increases the likelihood of early pregnancy and school dropout.

 Existing protection services are inadequate, especially in remote and in warring communities: there is widespread failure to promote and protect the rights of children.